About EGSH

-What Is the UAE Golden Visa for Investors
+What the Golden Visa Property Investor Route Offers

 Golden Visa holders may remain outside the UAE for more than six consecutive months without their residence becoming invalid, unlike ordinary residency categories.
-They can sponsor their spouse and children of any age, and may also sponsor an unlimited number of domestic workers in line with applicable regulations.
-If the primary Golden Visa holder dies, sponsored family members may stay in the UAE until their own permits expire, which provides additional security for long‑term family planning.
+They can sponsor their spouse and children of any age, as well as parents, and may also sponsor domestic workers in line with applicable regulations.
+If the primary Golden Visa holder dies, sponsored family members may stay in the UAE until their own permits expire.

 Explore EGSH Services